-As a top marketer, I’m sure you’re used to solving a myriad of problems, from content issues to stumbling blocks with your SEO.
-There are some issues that can prove a little trickier to come to terms with though, such as brand identity.
+As someone who works in marketing, you’re used to solving a myriad of problems — from content issues to stumbling blocks with your SEO.
+However, there are some issues that can prove a little trickier to come to terms with, such as brand identity.

 What is Brand Identity?

-Brand identity is the collection of all elements that a company creates to portray the right image to its consumer.
+"Brand identity is the collection of all elements that a company creates to portray the right image to its consumer."

 Why You Need to Create a Brand Identity to Grow